mageplaza/magento-2-share-cart-graphql/README.md

-# Share Cart GraphQl
+# Magento 2 Share Cart GraphQL / PWA

-Mageplaza Share Cart Extension supports getting and pushing data on the website with GraphQl.
+Mageplaza Share Cart Extension supports getting and pushing data on the website with GraphQL.

 ## How to install